Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Why “BAD” didn't go with CHICKEN DESCRIPTORS
+Why “BAD” didn't go with negative adjective

-Why “FLY” didn't go with CHICKEN DESCRIPTORS
+Why “FLY” didn't go with insect

 Browse by Date